dunamismax/web/README.md

 # DunamisMax

-**DunamisMax** is a professional suite of modern web applications built with FastAPI and powered by chatgpt-4o-latest.
+**DunamisMax** is a professional suite of Modern Web Applications Built with Python & FastAPI and powered by chatgpt-4o-latest.
 It offers seamless real-time communication and intelligent assistance through its integrated services.

 ## Core Services